borti4938/n64rgb_project_overview/README.md

 ### History and Introduction

-The N64 projects presented here were part of a single repository, which is for versioning still an accessible [archive on Github](https://github.com/borti4938/n64rgb).
+The N64 projects presented here were part of a single repository, which is for versioning still an accessible for me, but not in public (private archive).

 The project started with a tiny THS7374 based RGB bypass board back in 2015 or so.
 Later, I started with writing my code for viltetims N64RGB as I was wishing to have features like VI-DeBlur (skipping interpolation pixels in 320x240 video mode) and a reset which can be triggered via a controller combination (in game reset).